23012925/Implementation-of-SVM-For-Spam-Mail-Detection/README.md

 accuracy
 ```
 ![image](https://github.com/user-attachments/assets/7ecb36da-8693-404a-ac46-cb518d6130d3)
 ## Result:
-Thus the program to implement the SVM For Spam Mail Detection is written and verified using python programming.
+Thus the program to implement the SVM For Spam Mail Detection is verified using python programming.